 Robby:

-of going for Enlightenment, for most of us, life is what we do.
+Enlightenment, for most of us, life is what we do.

 BeiYin: